bsutton/sounds/README.md

 - Record OGG_OPUS on iOS
 And will not be able to offer some helping functions, like `CodecHelper.FFmpegGetMediaInformation()` or `CodecHelper.duration()`

-Add `sounds` or `sound_lite` as a dependency in pubspec.yaml.
+Add `sounds` or `sounds_lite` as a dependency in pubspec.yaml.
 The actual versions are `^sound: 0.8.0` and `^sounds_lite: 0.8.0`

-Be aware that **it is not released version**, and probably not good to use it in a released App.
-The API is actually not stabilized and will change very soon.
+Note: going forward codec support will be moved into a separate set of packages.

 ```
 dependencies: